Qntrl Bridge | Bridge Online Help | Security Controls in Bridge | Bridge Integration

 Credentials

-• Users can create Credentials either in Qntrl or in Bridge.
+• Users can create credentials either in Qntrl or in Bridge.
 In both cases, data will be encrypted and stored in respective databases.

 • Credentials created in the Qntrl are encrypted as per our EAR policy.
-Profile-level permissions can be configured for Credentials.
+Profile-level permissions can be configured for credentials.
 Also, it can be viewed only by the created user.

 • The credentials created in the Bridge will be encrypted using the AES algorithm with AES/CBC/PKCS5P mode.